 This type of insurance is often used in conjunction with Income Protection, which will provide you with a monthly income while you remain unable to work.

-With a Critical illness policy, you receive a single lump sum upon diagnosis, which does not need to be returned, even if you return to perfect health.
+With a Critical illness policy, you will receive a single lump sum upon diagnosis, which does not need to be returned, even if you return to perfect health.

 You can tailor your policy to cover you for a fixed term (e.g. until retirement), or for ‘whole of life’.
 The same terms are used for Life Cover policies.